 Most of the crops we eat today, including tomatoes, have evolved from less desirable wild plants.
-Over generations and generations humans have selectively created many plant varieties through seed-saving and plant breeding.
+Over generations and generations, humans have selectively created many plant varieties through seed-saving and plant breeding.

 When plant breeders find the desirable traits they want in a plant, they will quit breeding and start growing the plant just as it is and save its seeds to grow future crops.
 From that point, the next generations of that plant are more or less like the desirable parent plants.
-Plants grown by selecting seeds are called “open pollinated cultivars.”
+Plants grown by selecting seeds are called “open-pollinated cultivars.”

-An “heirloom varieity” or “heirloom seed” is an open-pollinated plant varieity that gardeners have grown and saved seed from for many years–usually 50 years or more.
+An “heirloom variety” or “heirloom seed” is an open-pollinated plant variety that gardeners have grown and saved seed from for many years–usually 50 years or more.
 Heirlooms can be plants that gardeners have passed along through the generations, one gardener to another or they can have a long commercial history–offered by seed companies since the cultivar was first created and introduced to the marketplace.

 Like many things, plants may come and go when it comes to popularity.
-Many heirloom tomatoes seen today have been “re-discovered”–that is they might have fallen out of popular use or acceptance as new plant cultivars were introduced and more widely distributed.
-These “new” heirlooms are just as good as they used to be–now they are re-gaining traction among growers.
+Many heirloom tomatoes today have been “re-discovered”–that is they might have fallen out of popular use or acceptance as new plant cultivars were introduced and more widely distributed.
+These “new” heirlooms are just as good as they used to be–now they are regaining traction among growers.

 A hybrid is a plant or animal that is not like its parents: horse + donkey = mule, a hybrid.
 Two different species produce a hybrid.
 In the plant world, hybrids are usually made not by crossing two different species, but by crossing two different varieties within the same species.

-When you see a plant is a F-1 hybrid–the inference is that it is a plant or seed that has very desired qualities.
+When you see a plant is an F-1 hybrid–the inference is that it is a plant or seed that has very desired qualities.
 The seed grower will use these same parents each time she wants to produce more F-1 (first filial generation) hybrid seed.

 Which is better: open-pollinated heirloom or hybrid?
-If you buy a F-1 hybrid you are going to get a plant that is the same as the last F-1 you grew.
+If you buy an F-1 hybrid you are going to get a plant that is the same as the last F-1 you grew.
 It comes from the same parents.
-The Early Girl F-1 tomato will be genetically the same as every other Early Girl F-1 tomato: they will grow the same in all respects–days to maturity, disease resistance, flavor.
+The ‘Early Girl F-1’ tomato will be genetically the same as every other ‘Early Girl F-1’ tomato: they will grow the same in all respects–days to maturity, disease resistance, flavor.
 With F-1 hybrids you get the advantage of what is often called “hybrid vigor”–best of the parent plants and the work of the plant breeders to develop that hybrid.

 Open-pollinated seed–most heirlooms–can be saved and replanted year after year.
 Positive–you save money.
-You don’t have to rebuy seed every year.
+You don’t have to rebuy seeds every year.
 (Of course, open-pollinated plants can cross-pollinate with other open-pollinated plants, but that is another can of worms or seed.)

 So if you find an open-pollinated plant or heirloom that you like: it has the flavor and growing characteristics you like and it has disease resistance (if that is important to you) then it certainly will have one advantage over a hybrid you like, it will cost you less in the long run.